UniMath/agda-unimath/src/category-theory/natural-isomorphisms-precategories.lagda.md

 ### Equalities give rise to natural isomorphisms

-An equality between objects `F G : A` gives rise to an isomorphism between them.
-This is because, by the J-rule, it is enough to construct an isomorphism given `refl : F ＝ F`, from `F` to itself.
-We take the identity morphism as such an isomorphism.
+An equality between functors `F` and `G` gives rise to a natural isomorphism between them.
+This is because, by the J-rule, it is enough to construct a natural isomorphism given `refl : F ＝ F`, from `F` to itself.
+We take the identity natural transformation as such an isomorphism.

 ```agda
 natural-isomorphism-eq-Precategory :